danny-avila/LibreChat/docs/install/apis_and_tokens.md

 ### Generative Language API (Gemini)

-**60 requests/minute are currently free until early next year when it enters general availability.**
+**60 Gemini requests/minute are currently free until early next year when it enters general availability.**

-:warning: Google will be using that free input/output to help improve the model, with data de-identified from your Google Account and API key.
-It “may be accessible to trained reviewers.” :warning:
+⚠️ Google will be using that free input/output to help improve the model, with data de-identified from your Google Account and API key.
+⚠️ During this period, your messages “may be accessible to trained reviewers.”

 To use Gemini models, you'll need an API key.
 If you don't already have one, create a key in Google AI Studio.